Reform Act 1832: Limitations

-The Reform Act did not enfranchise the working class since voters were required to possess property worth £10, a substantial sum at the time.
-This split the alliance between the working class and the middle class.
-The failure of the 1832 Reform Act to extend the vote beyond those owning property led to the growth of the Chartist Movement.
+The property qualifications of the Reform Act were substantial at the time and barred most of the working class from the vote.
+This created division between the working class and the middle class and led to the growth of the Chartist Movement.

 Although it did disenfranchise most rotten boroughs, a few remained, such as Totnes in Devon and Midhurst in Sussex.
 Also, bribery of voters remained a problem.
 As Sir Thomas Erskine May observed, "it was too soon evident, that as more votes had been created, more votes were to be sold".

 The Reform Act strengthened the House of Commons by reducing the number of nomination boroughs controlled by peers.
 Some aristocrats complained that, in the future, the government could compel them to pass any bill, simply by threatening to swamp the House of Lords with new peerages.
-The Duke of Wellington lamented: "If such projects can be carried into execution by a minister of the Crown with impunity, there is no doubt that the constitution of this House, and of this country, is at an end. [...]
+The Duke of Wellington lamented: "If such projects can be carried into execution by a minister of the Crown with impunity, there is no doubt that the constitution of this House, and of this country, is at an end....
 [T]here is absolutely an end put to the power and objects of deliberation in this House, and an end to all just and proper means of decision."
 The subsequent history of Parliament, however, shows that the influence of the Lords was largely undiminished.
 They compelled the Commons to accept significant amendments to the Municipal Reform Bill in 1835, forced compromises on Jewish emancipation, and successfully resisted several other bills supported by the public.
 It would not be until decades later, culminating in the Parliament Act 1911, that Wellington's fears would come to pass.